 - Next, choose the type of GeForce Now subscription that you prefer to join the service.

 - Thirdly, download the GeForce Now app onto your Mac and drag it to the Applications folder so that it is where your other apps are.

 - Next, open the GeForce Now app, and log in to your Nvidia account from the interface of the app.

-- Connect your GeForce Now to a third-party gaming library, such as Steam or GOG, where you have an account and fill in your credentials for that account to connect to the library.
+- Connect your GeForce Now to a third-party gaming library, such as Steam or GOG, where you have an account, and fill in your credentials for that account to connect to the library.

 - Choose the game you want to play from the game library (Cyberpunk 2077 in the current case) and start it.
 The game will load shortly after and you can then begin playing.

 - Important note!: In order to play any game via GeForce Now, you must already own that game on the respective game library.
-If you do not own a particular game that you want to play, you will have to purchase it first on the respective game library.
-On the Nvidia site, you can find a list of all games that are supported by the GeForce Now service as well as the game library from where you can purchase them.
+If you do not own a particular game that you want to play, you will have to purchase it first in the respective game library.
+On the Nvidia site, you can find a list of all games that are supported by the GeForce Now service as well as the game library from which you can purchase them.
 Cyberpunk 2077, in particular, can be bought either from Steam or from GOG.